isabellecda/writeups/TryHackMe/Brainstorm/README.md

 ![mget](imgs/mget.png?raw=true)

-These files seemed like they were key to this challenge and I decided to test them in a Windows enviroment.
+These files seemed like they were key to this challenge and I decided to test them in a Windows environment.

 I configured a temporary Windows 10 Virtual Machine and installed the following tools: